streamlit/docs/content/library/get-started/installation/local-quickstart.md

 This is a concise set of steps to install Streamlit locally using Anaconda Distribution.
 If you prefer command line instructions, check out [Use Python environments](/library/get-started/installation/use-python-environments).

 Anaconda Distribution includes Python so all you need is your favoriate code editor.
-We like [Visula Studio Code](https://code.visualstudio.com/download) and will use it in our instructions.
+We like [VS Code](https://code.visualstudio.com/download) and will use it in our instructions.

 ## Install Anaconda Distribution